Qing-Lu/torch/Cheatsheet.md

 * [graphicsmagick](https://github.com/clementfarabet/graphicsmagick) - A full Torch/C interface to GraphicsMagick's Wand API and to imagemagick commandline utility, loads all images thrown its way.
 * [ffmpeg](https://github.com/clementfarabet/lua---ffmpeg) - A simple abstraction class, that uses ffmpeg to encode/decode videos from/to Torch Tensors
 * [csv2tensor](https://github.com/willkurt/csv2tensor) - Package for loading CSV files containing numeric data directly to Torch Tensors
+* [torchx](https://github.com/nicholas-leonard/torchx/blob/master/README.md) - Contains `paths.indexdir` which can be used to efficiently load directories containing thousands of files

 Machine Learning
 ------------